david2am/ocaml_dune/guides/1 Basic Ocaml.md

 - **expression** is the value you want to match against.
 - **pattern1**, **pattern2**, etc., describe the shape of the data.
-- **result1**, **result2**, etc., are the results returned if the corresponding pattern matches.
+- **result1**, **result2**, etc., are the returned expressions if the corresponding pattern matches.

 **Side Note:**
-The entire match expression must be type-consistent, meaning all branches must return values of the same type—just like OCaml’s if expressions.
+The entire match expression must be type-consistent, meaning all branches must return values of the same type, just like OCaml’s if expressions.

-### Matching on Integers
+### Matching on Values

+Pattern matching on values are very similar to switch cases but more powerful.
+In fact understanding switch cases is a good place to start.

 ```ml
 let describe_number x =